Fothsid/VulkanShadows/README.md

 Pass in a .gltf/.glb file as an argument to the program.
 In Windows this can be done by drag-and-dropping the file onto the executable.

 You can also use the `--help` parameter to list all available options.

+Controls:
+- `F12` -- Hide/unhide the GUI
+- Clicking outside the GUI window will enter flycam mode.
+- In flycam mode:
+    - Mouse -- Rotate the camera.
+    - `W`/`A`/`S`/`D` -- Move the camera.
+    - `Left Shift` -- Hold to increase movement speed.
+    - `Esc` -- Leave flycam mode.

 ## Used libraries/dependencies